Tips for Applying Avery Dennison Special Effect Window Films on Glass Surfaces

 5.)
 If an application tape was used, allow the application fluid a few minutes to dry and the adhesive bond to the glass build.
 Then remove the application tape keeping it parallel to the glass (pulling it back on itself at a 180 degree angle) to minimize the possibility of lifting the applied graphic.

-Please note that when applying graphics to an exterior window, the surface temperature of the glass needs to be 50° or warmer.
-Pressure sensitive adhesives do not stick well to cold surface substrates.
+Please note that when applying graphics to an exterior window, the surface temperature of the glass needs to be 50°F or warmer.
+Most pressure sensitive adhesives (unless otherwise stated) do not stick well to cold surface substrates.

 Following these tips and techniques will help you achieve a very successful application.
 Learn more: label.averydennison.com